 "What a great honor for our players," Head Coach Brian Kolze stated.
 "I am really proud and glad that they were recognized for the tremendous seasons they had in conference."

 Lahners earned her third All-Conference selection, second WCC-First-Team selection after a stellar senior campaign.
 The senior first baseman posted 10 home runs, 44 RBI, and held a batting average of .358 in 47 games this season for the Tigers.

-The Laguna Hill, Calif. native finished second in conference doubles (12), total bases (90), and on base percentage (.451).
+The Laguna Hills, Calif. native finished second in conference doubles (12), total bases (90), and on base percentage (.451).
 Lahners finishes her time here with 43 career multi-hit games and a career fielding percentage above .975 in all four seasons with the Orange and Black.